Authentication

 --username YOUR_USERNAME \

-This method saves your credentials in plain text in your shell history.
+--password YOUR_PASSWORDThis method saves your credentials in plain text in your shell history.
 For better security, use environment variables or the credentials file method.

 Set your credentials as environment variables: